Bylaws Were Last Updated on October 16, 2021

 Section I – DEFINITION OF MEMBER

-An active KBB, Inc. member is defined as an individual who has paid their annual membership dues, is 21 years or older, and is a member, friend/ally, or supporter of our philanthropic activities to benefit the LGBTQ+ community.
+An active KBB, Inc. member is defined as an individual who has paid their annual membership dues and is 21 years or older.
+Any persons seeking membership *may* be subject to a check of the National Sex Offender Registry.
+A person listed on the Registry may be denied membership.

 Section II – SELECTION OF MEMBERS